 College Prep Pass

-Stuck on a circle question?
-Chat our team of teachers when you need help, and we'll get right back to you.
-You can also private message them during lessons if you miss anything.
+Sometimes you just need a little nudge in the right direction.
+Chat our team of teachers when you need help with a topic, and we'll get right back to you.

 Upgrade your subscription to include a coach who will help personalize your prep.
-They'll be your guide as you work toward your goals.
+Your coach will be your guide as you work toward your goals.
 Meet each month for 30 minutes to stay on track.

 - 50+ hours of recorded lessons

 - Essay feedback within 72 hours